liebe-magi/fuga/README_jp.md

 ```
 $ fuga -V
-fuga v0.0.1
+fuga v0.1.1
 ```

 ## 📦 USAGE

 ```
-USAGE:
+A CLI tool to operate files or directories in 2 steps.

-    fuga <SUBCOMMAND>
+Usage: fuga <COMMAND>

-OPTIONS:
-    -h, --help       Print help information
-    -V, --version    Print version information

-SUBCOMMANDS:
+Commands:
+  mark        Set the path of the target file or directory
   copy        Copy the marked file or directory
-    help       Print this message or the help of the given subcommand(s)
+  move        Move the marked file or directory
   link        Make a symbolic link to the marked file or directory
-    mark       Set the path of the target file or directory
-    move       Move the marked file or directory
+  completion  Generate the completion script
   version     Show the version of the tool
+  help        Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 ### 操作対象ファイルの設定